 We make our clothes in Los Angeles miles away from where they are created.

 John & Mickie are my Mom and Dad.
-Mickie was a collector and a true artist with beads.
-Her work was amazing, I realized that when one of her necklaces I was wearing broke and as I was picking up the pieces I was so moved at her attention to the small details.
-John was an engineer designing the guidence systems of rockets for this countries major rockets.
+Mickie was a collector and a true artist working and collecting beads.
+Her work was amazing, I realized that when one of her necklaces I was wearing broke and as I was picking up the pieces in tears I could see her attention to every small detail.
+John was an engineer designing the guidence systems for this countries major rockets.
 A real rocket scientist.
 I named our company in their honor because they stayed together for us no matter what.
-Gary, my husband and I are grateful for seed money they left us to start.
+My husband and business partner Gary and I are forever grateful for seed money they left us to start.

 We are so very proud to run a Responsible Fashion Brand